by Axara Sharma | March 22, 2017 7:36 pm

 Sesame oil plays an important role in Ayurvedic rituals.
 It is inherently warm and perfect for ‘Abhyanga.’
 Abhyanga, in Ayurveda, means self-massage that both, exercises and calms the body and mind.
-When used in Abhyanga, the oil is warming and relaxing.
+When used in Abhyanga, the oil is warming and relaxing .I like to use a back scratcher when using Abhyanga to further relax.
 Regular self-massage with sesame oil lubricates the muscles and tissues, and provides resilience, vitality, and vigor to the body.
 A warm sesame oil massage will restore youthfulness of the body and peace of mind.

 2. Bhringaraj Oil

 This one has earned quite a name for itself for being the king of oils.
 Bhringaraj is supposed to be a magical potion for hair growth and radiant skin.
 But, did you know most Bhringaraj oils come with a sesame oil base?
 The Ayurvedic herb, Bhringaraj addresses and calms all the three doshas in our body: Vata, Pitta, and Kapha.

 Vata involves qualities reflecting space and air, Pitta signifies elements of fire and water, and Kapha reflects the elements of water and earth.
 Your physical and mental abilities and energy are greatly determined by these governing doshas.
 A balanced state of the three doshas is ideal for mental and physical wellbeing.

 Bhringaraj oil aids the sustenance of a tranquil mind, healthy hair, glowing skin, and clear complexion.
 When massaged on the scalp, it also leads to better sleep, promotes hair growth, and deters premature graying.